I already spotted them in the store, their white stalks dimly gleaming from the crate. It is Spargelzeit (white asparagus season)!

 - Klasse 1 / Handelsklasse I (HK I) - Very good quality with mostly straight rods, minimum diameter of 10 mm (3/8 inch), and some light coloration.
 Best served as a side dish and cost about 8 euros per kilo.

-- Klasse 2 / Handelsklasse II (HK II) - Good quality with some curved stalks, minimum diameter of 8 mm (5/16 inch) and slightly opened flower heads.
+- Klasse 2 / Handelsklasse II (HK II) - Good quality with some curved stalks, minimum diameter of 8 mm (5/16 inch) and may have slightly opened flower heads.
 May have more color than HK I and higher chance of woodiness.
-This class is best for soups or purees and costs around 4 euros a kilo.
+This class is best for soups or purees and costs around 4-5 euros a kilo.

 There is no wrong way to eat Spargel whether you choose to start on the thick bottom or bite off the fine top.
 It can be simply eaten with butter or hollandaise or accompany a full German meal.